| |

 If you begin the Mediation process and decide it is not for

 you, you can always return to the courts.
-Once you have signed
+In the case of Legal Separation or Divorce, once you have signed

 is submitted to the courts and it becomes a binding contract.